Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Clinical Nutrition Perspective

-Dr. Neil D. Patel, MD, internal medicine specialist with Providence St. Joseph Hospital, cautions: "I am not a huge fan of these life hack trends.
-I think eating a balanced, healthy diet is a much better long-term solution than these life hack fads."
+“I am not a huge fan of these life hack trends.
+I think eating a balanced, healthy diet is a much better long-term solution than these life hack fads.”

-However, Jose Antonio, professor specializing in exercise and human performance at Nova Southeastern University, notes: "This is a substantial amount of protein.
-I typically advise individuals to aim for at least 20 grams of protein per meal."
+“This is a substantial amount of protein.
+I typically advise individuals to aim for at least 20 g of protein per meal.”

 Professional Taste Reviews

-Food & Wine Magazine had early access to taste the complete lineup, noting: "Food & Wine was continually surprised at how subtle the protein powder flavor was in the drinks sampled.
-That flavor can be notoriously difficult to mask!"
+“Food & Wine was continually surprised at how subtle the protein powder flavor was in the drinks sampled.
+That flavor can be notoriously difficult to mask!”

 Top Performers Based on Reviews: